 What did you want to be after you left school?

-A chemist and a teacher (not necessarily a school teacher, but in some kind of job where I could help people learn).
+A chemist and educator (some kind of job where I could help people learn).

 Were you ever in trouble in at school?

 What's the best thing you've done as a scientist?

 I like that I have been able to help people learn and understand things, and have travelled to some amazing places!